bitterjug/devjournal-crypto/devjournal.markdown

 - [x] We should only show the most recent _n_ data input columns.

-- [ ] Check that clicking in an Actual and then defocussing doesn't result in error
+- [x] Check that clicking in an Actual and then defocussing doesn't result in error

 - [x] Slicing the columns list to limit columns results in no unsaved Actuals being shown

-- [ ] Use Marko's new site config to set the number of data entry columns shown?
+- [-] Use Marko's new site config to set the number of data entry columns shown?

 - [x] It looks like our page views don't tidy up after themselves by removing subviews